The Optimal Brain Aging Blueprint: Strengthening Memory, Vitality, and Healthspan

 About our Host

-Alex Doman is the founder and CEO of Advanced Brain Technologies and the creator of The Listening Program®, a neuroscience based music listening therapy supporting learning, emotional regulation, and cognitive development across the lifespan.
+Alex Doman is the founder and CEO of Advanced Brain Technologies and the creator of The Listening Program®, a neuroscience-based music listening therapy supporting learning, emotional regulation, and cognitive development across the lifespan.
 His work centers on how intentional listening experiences can support the brain’s ability to organize, adapt, and thrive.
-Alex is also a founder of Vital Neuro, a patented, mobile, clinical grade brain training platform that combines responsive music and neurofeedback to support focus, sleep, stress regulation, and emotional balance.
-A third generation pioneer in brain health and neurodevelopment, he has spent more than 30 years working with families, clinicians, educators, and organizations worldwide.
-He is the bestselling co author of Healing at the Speed of Sound® and a frequent guest on podcasts and interviews focused on brain health, development, and the practical application of neuroscience in everyday life.
-Alex is widely respected for his ability to translate complex research into accessible, compassionate approaches that support individuals and families in real world settings.
+Alex is also a founder of Vital Neuro, a patented, mobile, clinical-grade brain training platform that combines responsive music and neurofeedback to support focus, sleep, stress regulation, and emotional balance.
+A third-generation pioneer in brain health and neurodevelopment, he has spent more than 30 years working with families, clinicians, educators, and organizations worldwide.
+He is the bestselling co-author of Healing at the Speed of Sound® and a frequent guest on podcasts and interviews exploring brain health, development, and the practical application of neuroscience in everyday life.
+He is widely respected for his ability to translate complex research into accessible, compassionate approaches that make a real difference for individuals and families.